Germany approves energy-saving measures for winter

 And amid concerns about winter shortages, the country is setting up two liquefied natural gas terminals on the North Sea coast to improve storage.

 Most European Union member states have committed to voluntarily reduce gas use by 15% this winter - although this will become mandatory if there are serious shortages.
+Meanwhile, Spain has already brought in rules limiting use of air conditioning and heating temperatures in public and large commercial buildings, as it seeks to save energy.

-On Wednesday, Switzerland's energy minister has said it would "certainly make sense" for the country to align with the EU plan in order to prevent an energy crisis.
+On Wednesday, Switzerland's energy minister said it would "certainly make sense" for the country to align with the EU's plan in order to prevent an energy crisis.

 Switzerland's electricity commission has also recommended that households stock up on candles in case of blackouts caused by changes in Russian supplies.